-The area's economy remains healthy, with Chester County economic indicators surpassing state wide data.
+The area's economy remains healthy, with Chester County economic indicators surpassing state-wide data.
 The county has one of the lowest unemployment rates among the Commonwealth's 67 counties.
-Moody's Investors Service reaffirmed the District's Triple-A ratings based on the sizeable and affluent residential tax base, solid financial position that is expected to remain stable and manageable debt burden.
+Moody's Investors Service reaffirmed the District's Triple-A ratings based on the sizeable and affluent residential tax base, solid financial position that is expected to remain stable, and manageable debt burden.

-That having been said, the District has been impacted recently by a number of factors.
+That having been said, the District has been impacted by a number of factors.
 In 2006, the Pennsylvania General Assembly passed into law Special Session Act 1 of 2006.
 This law restricted the amount that School Districts can raise property taxes to within a cost of living index.
 Any property tax increases above this cost of living index needs to be approved by voter referendum.
-In 2014-15, the index allowed for a 2.1% increase.
-The School Board, with voter referendum, opted to increase property taxes by 2.9% and the tax rate in Chester County increased from 18.67 mills to 19.21 mills.
+In 2015-2016, the index allowed for a 1.9% increase.
+The School Board opted to increase property taxes by the index and the tax rate in Chester County increased from 19.21 mills to 19.5779 mills.

-As the District wrestled with this change in funding restrictions, School Districts throughout Pennsylvania incurred a number of other unfavorable budgetary impacts.
-The Pennsylvania economy, which has a direct effect on the District's earned income tax and other local revenues, followed the poor performance seen in the rest of the world.
-The District pension program, which is administered by the State, announced substantial increases in pension rates.
-The pension program projected employer rates to increase by as much as 4.4% every year over the next 3 years.
-The District contribution rate will increase from the 2013-14 contribution rate of 16.93% to the projected rate of 29.69% in 2016-17.
+As the District continues to navigate under the budgetary constraints of Act 1 funding restrictions, other school districts throughout Pennsylvania incurred a number of unfavorable budgetary impacts.
+The Pennsylvania economy, which has a direct effect on the District's earned income tax and other local revenues, has seen a slight growth over the past few years.
+The District pension program, which is administered by the State, announced substantial increases in pension rates through the 2016-2017 fiscal year and will then start to level off for the 2017-2018 fiscal year.
+The District contribution rate will increase from the 2015-2016 contribution rate of 25.84% to the projected rate of 32.04% in 2017-2018.
 Both federal and state revenues remain relatively flat over the past few years and the District anticipates minimal increases in the upcoming years.

 As a result of the above noted economic conditions, the District's Comprehensive Plan has incorporated a financial goal funding priorities based on fiscal realities.
-Part of the goal requires the District to control Debt spending and fund balance limits.
-The District continues to closely manage economic indicators that will impact the next few budget cycles.
+Part of the goal requires the District to control debt spending and fund balance limits.
+The District continues to closely monitor economic indicators that will impact the next few budget cycles.

-Long Term Financial Planning and Financial Policies
+Long-term Financial Planning and Financial Policies

 As stated earlier, the District budgeting process is a year-round process.
 As part of that process, the Business Office aggressively forecasts revenues and expenditures going five years into the future.
-This long term financial planning is essential to absorbing the anticipated changes to mandated expenditure patterns and revenue streams.
+This long-term financial planning is essential to absorbing the anticipated changes to mandated expenditure patterns and revenue streams.
 To assist with this management, the District has many policies in place which include, but are not limited to, fund balance policies and debt policies.